sisl/PicoSAT.jl/README.md

 Both methods take the following optional keyword arguments:
    - `vars` - the number of variables
    - `verbose` - prints solver logs to `STDOUT` when `verbose > 0` with increasing detail.
    - `proplimit` - helps to bound the execution time.
-The number of propations and the solution time are roughly linearly related.
+The number of propagations and the solution time are roughly linearly related.
 A value of -1 (default) allows for an unbounded number of propagations.

 `solve(clauses; vars::Integer=-1, verbose::Integer=0, proplimit::Integer=0)`
  - Returns a solution if the problem is satisfiable.
 Satisfiable solutions are represented as a vector of signed integers.
 If the problem is not satisfiable the method returns an `:unsatisfiable` symbol.
 If a solution cannot be found within the defined propagation limit, an `:unknown` symbol is returned.